dimitri/pgcopydb/docs/concurrency.rst

        COPY table FROM stdin WITH (FREEZE);
        COMMIT

-    This technique allows Postgres to implement several optimisations, doing work during the COPY that would otherwise need to happen later when executing the first queries on the table.
+    This technique allows Postgres to implement several optimizations, doing work during the COPY that would otherwise need to happen later when executing the first queries on the table.